The Human League: 2000–2009: Secrets and increased touring

-2010s: Credo and further tours
+2010–2019: Credo and further tours

 At Paradiso, Netherlands, in April 2011.
-From left to right: Joanne Catherall, Phil Oakey and Neil Sutton.
+From left to right: Catherall, Oakey and Sutton.

 A new album, Credo, was released in March 2011.
-It peaked at No. 44 on the UK Albums Chart.
+It peaked at #44 on the UK Albums Chart.

 The first single from the album, "Night People" was released on 22 November 2010 but failed to enter the mainstream UK chart.
-It did, however, reach No. 25 in the UK Indie chart.
+It did, however, reach #25 in the UK Indie chart.
 The follow-up single, "Never Let Me Go", was released in the UK on 1 March 2011; however, in Germany, Switzerland and Austria, "Egomaniac" was chosen as the second single.
 A double vinyl edition of Credo was released on 25 July 2011, together with the download of "Sky", the third single from the album.

-To celebrate 35 years in existence, the band undertook the 'XXXV Tour' across Europe, playing in Amsterdam and Brussels followed by fifteen dates in the UK, from 20 November until 11 December.
+In 2012, to celebrate 35 years in existence, the band undertook the 'XXXV Tour' across Europe, playing in Amsterdam and Brussels followed by fifteen dates in the UK, from 20 November until 11 December.
 The shows were critically acclaimed.
 The British publication Daily Telegraph said "as good a night's entertainment as you are likely to find anywhere on the planet".

 In March 2014, "Don't You Want Me" re-entered the Top 20 of the UK singles chart, thanks to a social media campaign from the fans of Aberdeen F.C., who won the Scottish League Cup the previous weekend.
 They have adopted the song as a terrace chant, citing their midfielder Peter Pawlett with the lyrics changed to "Peter Pawlett Baby".

 In 2016, the band performed their 'A Very British Synthesizer Group' European and UK tour to accompany the release of the multi-disc anthology of the same name.
+It was the last tour with Neil Sutton, who left the band after 30 years in 2017.
 In late 2018, they undertook an extensive 'Red Tour' throughout Europe.
 The tour consisted of 28 dates, beginning in Brussels on 31 October and ending on 8 December in London.

 In 2019, a 'deluxe' version of their 2001 Secrets album was released.